feerposser/docker-env-list-tutorial/readme.md

 ## Conclusion

-In this simple example we're just using a service API that returns the environment variables names and values.
+In this simple example, we're just using a service API that returns the environment names and values of the variables.
 But I think you get the idea.
-The values inside `.env` file can be used for hashing, cryptography, setting configs and all kind of stuff.
+The values inside the `.env` file can be used for hashing, cryptography, setting configs and all kinds of stuff.

-You also can create a folder with multiple .env files just like `.env.production`, `production.env` or any file name sintax that you like for production and development too.
-In this way you can handle the secrets exposure just by using .gitignore file in your repo.
+You can also create a folder with multiple .env files just like `.env.production`, `production.env` or any file name syntax that you like for production and development too.
+In this way, you can handle the secrets exposures just by using the .gitignore file in your repo.

 I hope this tutorial helps you to understand how to use environment variables with Docker or Docker Compose.
-Feel free to leave a comment for any error ou just asking a question.
+Feel free to leave a comment for any errors ou just ask a question.

 Cheers!

-Bye (:

 Adiós!

-au revoir :)
+Au revoir :)

 Tchau (: